 - 2 tablespoons red curry paste

-- 1 can full-fat coconut milk — (14 ounces) (do not use light or the sauce won't thicken properly)
+- 1 can full-fat coconut milk (14 ounces) (do not use light, or the sauce won't thicken properly)

-- 3 tablespoons torn fresh cilantro
+- 3 tablespoons fresh cilantro torn

-- Prepared brown rice or sourdough for serving
+- Prepared brown rice for serving

 - Stir in the curry paste.
 Cook for 5 additional minutes, stirring often.
 Slowly pour in the coconut milk while stirring to combine.
 Return the reserved chicken to the skillet.